jarkkokauppinen/quizzer_frontend/README.md

 ### `Quiz`

-The questions come from a third-party API.<br>
+The questions are fetched from a third-party API.<br>
 Highscores are made up using Mongo database.<br>
 You can play the game [here](https://quizzer5000.herokuapp.com/).